Categories

 I still remember the thrill of walking into that big-league stadium – barkers hawking game-day programs while the smell of hot dogs permeated the air.
 Grandpa always bought a program, most of which I kept.
 The scorecard inside listed the lineup for whichever National League team the Giants played that series.
 That’s how I know we saw the Braves that trip – the center page featured the full Milwaukee lineup.

 In 1963, the Braves visited the Giants three times, each a three-game series: one in April, then early July, and late August.
 The trips we took with Grandpa were always late June or early July, just before Independence Day.
-Both Barry and I remember a night game; and having seen Juan Marichal pitch, his left leg extending high above his head was memorable in and of itself.
-This was the first game of the series with the last on the 4th of July.
+Both Barry and I remember a night game, and having seen Juan Marichal pitch, his left leg extending high above his head was memorable in and of itself.
+This was the first game of the series, with the last on the 4th of July.
 We were always home for the 4th of July at Lake Retreat with the extended Kombol family.
-So given a day for travel, we had to have been there for ‘The Greatest Game Ever Played.’
+So, given a day for travel, we had to have been there for ‘The Greatest Game Ever Played.’

 Juan Marichal’s high leg kick.

 But how would I know?
 I certainly don’t remember it.
 My focus was on the prize at the bottom of a Cracker Jack box and trying to con Grandpa into buying me a bobblehead.
 Plus, singing “Take Me Out to the Ballpark” during the 7th inning stretch.
-But, most of the time I wondered if it could possibly get any colder.
+But, most of the time, I wondered if it could possibly get any colder.

 I’m sure we only saw part of the game.
 Knowing how impatient Grandpa was, there’s no chance we stayed past nine innings.
 The next day’s papers carried the news, but it was just another dramatic Giants victory.
 It took decades for sports historians to make their ‘greatest’ claim.
 Willie McCovey later recalled, “I don’t think any of us realized at the time how special it was.
 It was just a game we were trying to win.”

-Meanwhile, the next morning we were at the airport, dressed up for our flight on Western Airlines back home.
+Meanwhile, the next morning, we were at the airport, dressed up for our flight on Western Airlines back home.
 Our suitcases, filled with firecrackers we’d bought in Chinatown.

 Grandpa and me at San Francisco airport on my first trip, July 1962.

-In this greatest game, Juan Marichal retired famed home run king, Hank Aaron six straight times.
+In this greatest game, Juan Marichal retired the famed home run king, Hank Aaron, six straight times.
 During the 1960s, Juan had seven seasons with 20 or more victories, winning more games than any other pitcher that decade.
 Marichal’s career didn’t match the longevity of Spahn.
 He retired at age 37, having thrown for the Giants all but two of his major league seasons.
 Ironically, his last two games were with the L.A.
-Dodgers, the team who taunted him in his glory years.
+Dodgers, the team that taunted him in his glory years.
 It was also the Dodgers against whom he committed his greatest sin: clubbing catcher John Roseboro over the head with a bat, an action never seen before or again on a major league field.
-Sadly, Marichal’s final season lasted just two games comprised of six ugly innings.
+Sadly, Marichal’s final season lasted just two games, comprised of six ugly innings.

 I wish there were a story by which my nine-year-old self recognized the significance of the game he witnessed.
 There isn’t.
-That night we rode the bus back to Union Square, or maybe Grandpa hailed a cab.
-To me it didn’t matter – I clutched the bobblehead Grandpa bought me, with little regard for the game I just saw.
+That night, we rode the bus back to Union Square, or maybe Grandpa hailed a cab.
+To me, it didn’t matter – I clutched the bobblehead Grandpa bought me, with little regard for the game I just saw.

 As for the bobblehead, it recently came out of my keepsake chest for a picture with one of my baseball icons – a close friend of six decades, Jim Clem.
 Now here’s a fresh new memory to cherish.